For further information see Fitzroy-Derby water planning.

 What consultations were done to prepare the plan?

 Show moreThere was extensive consultation leading up to Managing water in the Fitzroy River Catchment - Discussion paper for stakeholder consultation and the Derby groundwater allocation plan: for public comment which were released in 2020.
-Over 43,000 written submissions were received.
+Over 43,000 written submissions were received on the discussion paper.

 These submissions and face-to-face meetings informed development of Water allocation planning in the Fitzroy – Policy position paper, released in October 2023.